tonycoco/rails_template/README.md

 # Rails Template
 This is a simple Ruby on Rails template to get you going with Devise/RSpec/Cucumber/HAML and the Twitter Bootstrap.
-It provides some useful defaults, helpers and sets you up for a quick Heroku deployment as well.
+It provides some useful defaults, helpers and sets you up for a quick Heroku deployment with Amazon S3 support as well.

 ## Useage
 ```